natenka/pyneng-book-en/docs/source/book_links.rst

 Tests
 ~~~~~

-Starting from section “9.
-Functions” there are automatic tests for checking tasks.
+Starting from section 9.
+Functions there are automatic tests for checking tasks.
-They help to check whether everything fits the task and also give feedback on what does not fit the task.
+They help to check whether everything fits the task and also give feedback on
-As a rule, after first period of adaptation to tests, it becomes easier to do tasks with tests.
+what does not fit the task.
+As a rule, after first period of adaptation to
+tests, it becomes easier to do tasks with tests.

 :ref:`How to work with tests and basics of pytest <additional_info_pytest>`.